casey-bowman/farallons/README.md

 # puffin
 A Kotlin library featuring
-* pure algorithms and the idea of small interfaces as taught by Robert Sedgwick (Princeton University)
+* pure algorithms and the idea of small interfaces as taught by Robert Sedgewick (Princeton University)
 * command-query separation and uniform access as taught by Bertrand Meyer (ETH Zurich)

 Puffin includes Queue, Stack, and Bag factories